mozilla-services/pylogdrain/README.md

 This lambda function ingests syslog-over-https with basic auth, specifically targetting Heroku logdrains.

-It uses a DynamoDB table to store username/password combinations, with the password being bcrypt hashed.
-After validating that a request has a working use of credentials, it will send the logs to a Kinesis stream, one log line per record.
+It uses a JSON document stored in S3 to store username/password combinations, with the password being bcrypt hashed.
+After authenticating a request, it will send the logs to a Kinesis stream, one log line per record.

 Additionally, this lambda function requires an API Gateway in front of it.